-- If you take MYLAN-TOPIRAMATE during pregnancy, your baby has a higher risk for birth defects called cleft lip, cleft palate, and other malformations (e.g., anomalies involving various body systems including limbs and heart).
+- If you take MYLAN-TOPIRAMATE during pregnancy: - your baby has a higher risk for birth defects called cleft lip, cleft palate, and other malformations (e.g., anomalies involving various body systems including limbs and heart).
 These defects can begin early in pregnancy, even before you know you are pregnant.
-Cleft lip and cleft palate may happen even in children born to women who are not taking any medicines and do not have other risk factors. - Talk to your healthcare professional as there may be other medicines to treat your condition that have a lower chance of birth defects. - If you are pregnant, able to get pregnant or think you are pregnant and are being treated for epilepsy, you should talk to your healthcare professional about using other possible treatments instead of MYLAN-TOPIRAMATE.
-If the decision is made to use MYLAN-TOPIRAMATE, you should use effective birth control (contraception) during your treatment.
-You should talk to your doctor about the best kind of birth control to use while you are taking MYLAN-TOPIRAMATE. - Treatment with topiramate during pregnancy can cause metabolic acidosis that may have harmful effects on your baby.
+Cleft lip and cleft palate may happen even in children born to women who are not taking any medicines and do not have other risk factors. - your child is at risk for developing autism and other intellectual disabilities. - Talk to your healthcare professional as there may be other medicines to treat your condition that have a lower chance of birth defects. - If you are pregnant, able to get pregnant or think you are pregnant and are being treated for epilepsy, you should talk to your healthcare professional about using other possible treatments instead of MYLAN-TOPIRAMATE.
+If the decision is made to use MYLAN-TOPIRAMATE, you should use a highly effective birth control (contraception) during your treatment.
+You should talk to your doctor about the best kind of birth control to use while you are taking MYLAN-TOPIRAMATE.
+TOPIRAMATE. - Treatment with topiramate during pregnancy can cause metabolic acidosis that may have harmful effects on your baby.
 Talk to your healthcare professional if MYLAN-TOPIRAMATE has caused metabolic acidosis during your pregnancy. - If you take MYLAN-TOPIRAMATE during pregnancy, you may have pre-term labour or your baby may be born early (premature delivery).
 Talk to your healthcare professional if you have questions about this risk during pregnancy. - If you become pregnant while taking MYLAN-TOPIRAMATE, tell your doctor right away.
 You and your doctor should decide if you will continue to take MYLAN-TOPIRAMATE while you are pregnant.